nquan1007/QuanNguyen-JS-Big-Practice/product-management/README.md

 ## OVERVIEW

-This document provides the information about the JavaScript Big Practice during the Agility IO's intership period: Build a website to manage the sneaker products:
+This document provides the information about the JavaScript Big Practice during the Agility IO's internship period: Build a website to manage the sneaker products:

 - User can create account and manage their products after login
 - In Products Page, website will show the list of products on UI, and user can add, edit, delete one or more products.